Ginger Infused Honey

 - ginger

-Raw honey has not been heated during the bottling process.
+If the label on honey does not say raw – it probably is not.
 If you already have some on hand and are not sure about whether or not it is raw – don’t fret.
-You can use it and it will still be work.
+You can use it and it will work.

-The long lasting properties of honey makes it a wonderful food product for long term storage for us as well.
 Every home should have some in the pantry, because there are so many ways to use honey.

 If you purchase a pint jar you will have a little left over after you add in the solid ingredients.
 Store your honey properly and it will last virtually forever.